eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 But how do you build an eLearning website that will help you achieve your business goals?

-Having developed 40+ websites and apps for corporate training, we came to a conclusion that it is the approach that will define the success of your eLearning and not software.
+Having developed 40+ websites and apps for corporate training, we came to the conclusion that it is the approach that will define the success of your eLearning and not software.

 Our clients tend to approach their eLearning as integrated solutions, rather than just websites.
 That’s when you translate business goals into study objectives, create quality content, engage and build a system that supports all that.